American College (Leuven)

-The American College of the Immaculate Conception, or the American College of Louvain (Amerikaans College, Collège américain de Louvain) is a former Roman Catholic theological seminary in Leuven, the Kingdom of Belgium (Belgium) in Europe.
-Founded in 1857, it was operated by United States Conference of Catholic Bishops (USCCB) in the federal national capital city of Washington, D.C., to prepare European students as deacons and priests for service in the United States and to provide a residence for Americans clergy studying at the nearby Catholic University of Louvain / Katholieke Universiteit Leuven (KU Leuven).

-The American College closed in June 2011 due to low enrollment and a faculty shortage; its building was turned over to the Katholieke Universiteit Leuven (KU Leuven) for student housing.
+The American College (Amerikaans College) is a former Catholic seminary in Leuven, Belgium.
+It is now a student residence of the KU Leuven (KUL).
+Founded in 1857 as the American College of the Immaculate Conception, it was operated by United States Conference of Catholic Bishops (USCCB) to prepare European students to become deacons and priests for service in the United States, and to provide a residence for U.S. clergy studying at the Catholic University of Louvain and its two successor institutions, the KU Leuven (KUL) and the UCLouvain.
+The seminary closed in June 2011 due to low enrollment and a faculty shortage.